nickft/mipams-jpeg-systems/privsec/README.md

       },
       {
         "type": "jumb",
-        "description": { "type": "jumd", "contentType": "xml", "label": "label": "One of the content which replaces the referenced box" }, "content": { "type": "xml", "fileUrl":"/home/nikos/test.xml" }
+        "description": { "type": "jumd", "contentType": "xml", "label": "One of the content which replaces the referenced box" }, "content": { "type": "xml", "fileUrl":"/home/nikos/test.xml" }
       }
     ]